 Halloween Horror Nights 27 Rides

 While most of the focus of the night is on horror, some of the rides are open.
 Waits are very low during this time, so it's a great way to experience them if you don't care as much about the houses.
 Please note that the regular Express Pass does not work during Halloween Horror Nights.
-These are the rides that we expect to be available during HHN 27:
+These are the rides open during Halloween Horror Nights 27:

 - TRANSFORMERS: The Ride 3D

 - Harry Potter and the Escape from Gringotts

 - Men in Black Alien Attack

 Our Top Tips for Halloween Horror Nights 2017